hardirazak24/M1_Calculator_Utility/1_Requirements/README.md

 Mathematical operations are a part of our daily lives.
 Everyday we will be involving with various types of calculations around us.
 Scientific calculator is a project to allow users to calculate operation in mathematics such as addition, subtraction, multiplication, division, modulus, factorial, square root, power, matrix addition and matrix substraction.
 The input includes the command such as we can give numbers based on the operation for example for addition we give 1 as a command and that particular operation works.
 Moreover, this calculator is smart enough to operate multiplication/division before addition/subtraction/factorial/power/modulas, in another word it is implemented with the order of precedence logic.

-## High Level Requirements
-* User should be able to review operation menu
-* The user should be able to select the operation
-* The system should be able to perform the given operation
-* The system should provide correct result

-## Low Level Requirements
-* Menu Should e displayed
-* Program should exit when user enter's zero
-* Action executed according to the input given
-* Appropriate error messages at failure and success of operations

 ## SWOT Analysis
 ![swot](https://user-images.githubusercontent.com/73360521/153700046-fe863a6d-215a-4e4f-896d-80ae81edeff4.jpg)